maurimo/KanJax/README.md

 download a sample database with Heisig stories and the image set
  * Database [joyo_kanji_db.tar.gz](http://im.ufrj.br/~maurizio.monge/kanjax/joyo_kanji_db.tar.gz),
  * Image set [joyo_strokes.tar.gz](http://im.ufrj.br/~maurizio.monge/kanjax/joyo_strokes.tar.gz)

-and unpack then in the root kanjax directoy.
+and unpack then in the root kanjax directory.
 More detailed information on how you can build your own database can be found below.

 ## Dependencies ##